KinsonDigital/Carbonate/README.md

 unsubscriber.Dispose(); // Will only unsubscribe from this subscription
 ```

-Each notification sent out has a unique id.
-Any subscribers to that notification must use the same unique ID to receive that notification.
-This is to make sure that the notification is unique and that no logic is required with the other subscriptions to make sure that the notification was meant for them.
+Every notification sent out contains a unique ID, which subscribers must use to receive the intended notification, ensuring its exclusivity and eliminating the need for additional logic with other subscriptions.

 > **💡TIP💡**
-> If you want to only receive a single notification, just unsubscribe from further notifications by calling the `Dispose()`
+> If you want to receive a single notification, unsubscribe from further notifications by calling the `Dispose()`
 > method on the `IDisposable` object returned by the `PushReactable` object.
 All reactable objects return this object for unsubscribing at a later time.
 > ```cs
 > new ReceiveReactor(